 The East Hartford - Glastonbury Expressway opened in 1952 isolated from other expressways in the state.
 Over the years, most of the plans to connect it to a statewide network have been carried out.

-Around 1960, the Route 2 expressway was extended northward to Pitkin Street.
+On Sept.
+1, 1961, the Route 2 expressway was extended northward to Pitkin Street.
 Surface street connections guided drivers to the Bulkeley Bridge or the new State Street Bridge (now the Founders Bridge).
 In October 1965, the "Mixmaster" interchange with I-84 opened, with provisions for a further expansion to the north.
 However, the "Relocated US 5" expressway, later to be called Interstate 284, was never built.

 Shortly after the original expressway opened, the state started planning a relocation of Route 2 toward New London.
 Part of this expressway (from Route 17 to an existing "Super 2" road starting at exit 12 in Marlborough) opened around 1962.
 The manner in which Route 2 was joined to the older expressway accounts for the left exit and entrance at Routes 2 and 17.